 Back lighting is difficult to shoot in not only because of the extreme brightness between the subject and background but also because lens flare becomes an issue.
 If you do choose to shoot in back-lighting conditions then it’s recommended to use a lens hood to shade the top of the lens in order to prevent flare.
 The only exception to using back lighting in landscape photography is when you wish to create a silhouette of your subject which is only possible using back lighting.

-To control the direction of light simply change where you stand and capture the image from!
+To control the direction of light simply change where you stand!

 About the Author: